Garinmckayl/thisvsthat/programming-languages.md

 ## Html vs Markdown

 HTML (HyperText Markup Language) is the most basic building block of the Web.

 Markdown is a lightweight markup language with plain-text-formatting syntax.

-### Code Comparsion Html vs Markdown
+### Code Comparison Html vs Markdown